Skip to main content

 Employer Obligations & Advertising Requirements

-• Advertise on at least 2 additional recruitment sources (e.g., national job boards, professional associations, local/regional job boards)
+• Conduct at least 2 additional methods of recruitment consistent with the occupation (e.g., national job boards, professional associations, local or regional job boards)

-• Document all recruitment efforts, responses received, and reasons for not hiring Canadians who applied
+• Document all recruitment efforts, every response received, who was interviewed, and the reasons Canadians or permanent residents who applied were not hired

 Important